This is my next review of a nominee for the 2019 Short Story Locus Award. This story was also nominated for the Nebula and Hugo Short Story awards.

 Final thoughts: This is just about a perfect story for me, mainly because of it’s subject matter.
 First, we have a story about a librarian who is recommending books.
 Bonus, the books and their call letters start each section of the story.
 I want to go and read the books the librarian recommended that I’ve never heard of (except maybe The Runaway Prince, which just sounds awful).
 The books talk to the patrons as they wander the shelves, trying to encourage people to pick them up.
 Now, I want to go and wander the stacks in my local library.
 I usually just go in for a specific book.
 I’m definitely the type of patron who the librarian wouldn’t bother helping, since I have no problem finding books on my own.
 Sometimes I like to be surprised.
 Usually, I wander the stacks when I’m looking for a letter for my Alphabet Reading Challenge, but perhaps I should do it more often and just see what speaks to me that day.
 Somedays, nothing speaks to me and I have an impossible time finding a book.
 That’s when I like to have a list to work from.
 Other times, I end up with a stack of books and not enough time to read them.
 Those are the good days.

-Sadly, the story did not win the Nebula Award for short fiction (The Secret Lives of the Nine Negro Teeth of George Washington did), but it still has a chance for the Locus or Hugo Awards.
+Sadly, the story did not win the Nebula Award for short fiction (The Secret Lives of the Nine Negro Teeth of George Washington did), but it did win the Hugo Award.

 Title comes from: It’s the name of the book the librarian gives to the boy so he can find his escape